Research Group

 Lucy McNeill

 Lucy was an honours student at Monash University in 2016.
 Her thesis was on high-frequency sources of gravitational waves, and the detectabiilty of their counter-part gravitational-wave memory signal.
-Lucy completed her now doing her PhD at Monash University with Bernhard Mueller and Ilya Mandel, and is now a postdoc in Japan.
+Lucy completed her PhD at Monash University with Bernhard Mueller and Ilya Mandel, and is now a postdoc in Japan.

 Cristiano Leris